 3. Take advantage of petrol stations.

-Petrol prices can be high in this area of the world, especially if you’re visiting from the United States so that is something to keep in mind when figuring out a budget while planning a trip to Scotland or Ireland.
+Petrol prices can be high in this area of the world, especially if you’re visiting from the United States so that is something to keep in mind when figuring out a budget.

 4. It can take a while to travel short distances

 One of the best travel tips to keep in mind while you’re road-tripping is that even though your destination might look fairly close by on the map, it can take a while to get there.

 This is especially true in the more rural areas, but it can take close to three hours to travel just 60 miles.
 So make sure to plan accordingly and be realistic about how long it might take you to arrive at your destination.

 The same goes when planning a trip to Ireland, especially if you decide to get off of the main motorway and enjoy the bucolic scenery of the smaller country roads.